IAliceBobI/sy-progressive-plugin/README.md

 The segmentation operation of the plugin does not modify the original text or create new documents.
 It only reads, counts, and builds indexes.

+> **Note:** After creating an index, please do not modify the original document, such as deleting certain sections, as it may cause the learning plugin to be unable to locate those sections.

 ![Alt text](assets/addDoc1.png)

 ## Start Learning